awsdocs/amazon-vpc-user-guide/doc_source/vpc-getting-started.md

 ## Next steps<a name="getting-started-next-steps"></a>

 After you create a nondefault VPC, you might want to do the following:
 + Add more subnets to your VPC\.
-For more information, see [Creating a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.
+For more information, see [Create a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.
 + Enable IPv6 support for your VPC and subnets\.
-For more information, see [Associating an IPv6 CIDR block with your VPC](working-with-vpcs.md#vpc-associate-ipv6-cidr) and [Associating an IPv6 CIDR block with your subnet](working-with-vpcs.md#subnet-associate-ipv6-cidr)\.
+For more information, see [Associate an IPv6 CIDR block with your VPC](working-with-vpcs.md#vpc-associate-ipv6-cidr) and [Associate an IPv6 CIDR block with your subnet](working-with-vpcs.md#subnet-associate-ipv6-cidr)\.
 + Enable instances in a private subnet to access the internet\.
 For more information, see [NAT devices for your VPC](vpc-nat.md)\.